Mohamed-Elhawary/key-detector/README.md

 ## Getting Started

-You can try the APP from [here](https://mohamed-elhawary.github.io/key-detector/), just enter any key from your Keyboard directly once the App. is opened and the result will show to you.
+You can try the APP from [here](https://mohamed-elhawary.github.io/key-detector/), just enter any key from your Keyboard directly once the App. is opened and the result will be shown to you.

 ## Prerequisites